-- B --

 any coercion to NA_integer_

 .
-Similarly all values of upper_bound
+Similarly all values of upper

 apart